The Zagame family has paid $21 million for a prime Mixed Use zoned development site on the banks of the Yarra River in Melbourne’s inner north-east.

 Overlooking Dights Falls to the east, and Victoria Park to the west, the property includes a four-level red-brick building containing 4252 sqm of office area – part of which was occupied as the AEU’s HQ until recent years.

-In 2017 the union successfully applied to have the land rezoned to allow for the construction of apartments on the site, which was formerly only permitted for commercial and industrial use.
+In 2017 the union successfully applied to have the land rezoned to allow for the construction of apartments on the site, which was formerly only permitted for commercial use.